Health alarm is flagged detected thick-provisioned

 In the Edit Settings dialog, locate and select the "VM Storage Policies" tab

-To apply the same policy to all disks: Select the desired policy from the dropdown list and click "Apply to All".
+Select the cloned policy from the dropdown list and click "Apply to All".

-4. Reapply the <current policy> such as the "vSAN default polity" back to the VM.
+5. Reapply the <current policy>, such as the "vSAN default policy", back to the VM.

 Additional Information